Cruise etiquette: Guide to good manners while cruising

 If you are lucky enough to be invited to the Captain’s Table for a meal, there are a few simple rules.
 Respond immediately to an invitation and when you get there, don’t hog the conversation – they’ll have seen all walks of life and you’re probably not that interesting.
 Of course, it’s exciting but try to let everyone else have a chat.

-Dress appropriately and the wine will probably be free but don’t get tanked and, most important of all, brag about it for the rest of your trip.
+Dress appropriately and the wine will probably be free but don’t get tanked and, most important of all, you now have bragging rights for the rest of your trip.

 Captain’s Table invitees are generally frequent cruisers or VIPs, but there are often also some randoms in there too.
 That could be you!